AutomatedLab/AutomatedLab/Help/Wiki/Basic/installsoftware.md

 ## Summary
-Installing software on lab machines is almost as easy as installing <TODO Windows Features>.
+Installing software on lab machines is almost as easy as installing Windows Features.
 And there are similar challenges.
-But additionally, there to the challenges some installers have an extra demand, like the .net 4.5.2 package that cannot be installed remotely.
-Like for installing Windows Features AutomatedLab tries to provide a solution that makes this task as simple as possible.
+But additional to the challenges, some installers have an extra demand, like the .NET 4.5.2 package that cannot be installed remotely.
+Like when installing Windows Features, AutomatedLab tries to provide a solution that makes this task as simple as possible.
 It does not matter if the **installation file is already on the VM or on your host machine**.
 And you do not have to care whether it is a **.exe, .msi or .msu** file, AL will handle the complexity for you.
-And there is also a very convenient way to work **install stuff from ISOs** mounted to the lab VMs.
+And there is also a very convenient way to **install stuff from ISOs** mounted to the lab VMs.

 ### Install-LabSoftwarePackage Introduction
 The cmdlet that handles the installation is Install-LabSoftwarePackage.
 It is designed to work in various scenarios that will be discussed in this article.
 Internally, it uses Invoke-LabCommand again to connect to the lab VMs by using the credentials known to the lab.
 The files are copied to the lab VMs using Copy-LabFileItem.

 ### Install-LabSoftwarePackage Usage
-#### Installing an package that is on the host machine
+#### Installing a package that is on the host machine
 A very simple demonstration of how the cmdlet can help, is installing Notepad++ on a lab VM.
 Note that $labSources always points to the LabSources folder that is created by AL, so you do not have to provide the full path.
 This also works on Azure.
 A lab VM hosted on Azure accesses the share hosted on Azure by default.
 The Azure LabSources share can be synced with the local one.
-The next command copes the Notepad++.exe file to the VM and invokes the installer.
+The next command copies the Notepad++.exe file to the VM and invokes the installer.
 The package must support a silent installation.
 For Notepad++, you can switch to the silent mode by providing the argument “/S” (case-sensitive).
 ``` PowerShell
 Install-LabSoftwarePackage -ComputerName Server1 -Path $labSources\SoftwarePackages\Notepad++.exe -CommandLine /S
 ```